Jacob Martinez, Ag / Timber Coordinator

 If you don’t protest or if the ARB decides against you, you owe the rollback tax.

 The owner who changes the use of the land gets the bill for the rollback tax.

 - If your property is valued by more than one appraisal district, you must file an application in each appraisal district office.
-If you don’t, you could end up paying taxes on your property’s full market value to one or more taxing units.
-This occurs when your property is located in a taxing unit that is also a neighboring county.
+If you don’t you could end up paying taxes on your property’s full market value to one or more taxing units.
+This occurs when your property is located in a taxing unit that is also in a neighboring county.
 Contact the appraisal district if you aren’t sure.

 - If you need more time to complete your application form, submit a written request to the chief appraiser before the April 30 deadline.
 The chief appraiser can grant up to 60 extra days if you have a good reason for needing extra time.

 - If the chief appraiser asks you for more information, you will have at least 30 days to reply.
 You may ask for more time but you must have a good reason.
-If you don’t reply, the chief appraiser must deny your application.
+If you don’t reply the chief appraiser must deny your application.

 - Once you receive agricultural appraisal, you don’t have to apply again in the following years unless your qualifications change.
 However, the chief appraiser may request a new application to verify that you still meet the qualifications.
 If you get a notice to reapply, be sure to do so.
 If you don’t, you will lose your eligibility.
 If you become the owner of land that is already qualified, you must reapply in your own name by April 30.
-If you don’t, you will lose your eligibility.
+If you don’t you will lose your eligibility.
 You must notify the appraisal district in writing by April 30 if your land’s eligibility changes.
-Failure to do so results in a penalty.
+Failure to do so results in a penalty charge.

-- The agricultural appraisal is based on an estimate of the typical annual income during the five-year period proceeding the year before the appraisal.
+- The agricultural appraisal is based on an estimate of the typical annual income during the five-year period preceding the year before the appraisal.
 The agricultural appraisal may change annually based on this income and the capitalization rate.

 8:00 a.m. - 5:00 p.m.